rohitdecodes/logtriage-env/README.md

 ---

+## The Quote

+> *"Root causes never log first.
+Symptoms cascade before causes appear.
+By the time you're paging the right team, you've already wasted 30 minutes chasing ghosts in logs.
+LogTriageEnv teaches LLM agents to think like veteran SREs: trace backward, find the root cause before the symptoms drown you out."*

+---

 ## TL;DR — What Is This?

 **Problem:** Every 2AM, six services fire alerts simultaneously.
 One root cause is hidden in thousands of log lines.
 Average engineer takes 45 minutes to resolve.